tystar86/python_exercises/Tasks/data_structures.md

 ```

 #26.
->Write a Python program to insert items into a list in sorted order.
+>Write a function to insert items into a list in sorted order.

 **Expected Output:**
 ```